rtTAP/Deep-Learning-Challenge/AlphabetSoup_Model_Report.md

   - The final model achieved an accuracy of approximately **73.2%** on the test data, which is below the target accuracy of 75%.
 ![](https://github.com/rtTAP/Deep-Learning-Challenge/blob/main/Images/Model_Performance.jpeg)

 - **Steps to Increase Model Performance:**
   - Various approaches were used to optimize the model, including:
     - Tuning the number of neurons and layers
+      - I did not find that adding more than 3 layers was anymore beneficial
     - Experimenting with different activation functions
+      - Adding the `Tanh`activation funciton to one of 3 layers had little to no effect on model accuracy or loss
     - Adjusting the number of epochs for training
+      - Increasing the number of epochs had an affect when I increase the `.value_counts` number of the loan `CLASSIFICATIONS` to `<+70` per `CLASSIFICATION`
   - Despite these efforts, the accuracy remained slightly below the target

 ## Summary

-The deep learning model created for predicting the success of funding applications achieved an accuracy of 73.4%, which is close to, but below the desired threshold.
+The deep learning model created for predicting the success of funding applications achieved an accuracy of 73.2%, which is close to, but below the desired threshold.
 A suggestion may be that, while the model captures some underlying patterns in the data, it may not be fully optimised.

 **Recommendation:**
-To improve the classification performance, it may be beneficial to explore alternative machine learning models such as Random Forests, Gradient Boosting Machines, or Support Vector Machines.
-These models might be able to capture complex patterns in the data that the current deep learning model has not.
-Additionally, further feature engineering, hyperparameter tuning, or the use of more sophisticated neural network architectures (like deep or wide networks) could also be explored to improve the model's accuracy.
+To improve performance, it may be beneficial to explore alternative machine learning models such as Random Forests, Gradient Boosting Machines, or Support Vector Machines.
+Using these models may be able to capture the complex patterns in the data that the current deep learning model has not.
+Additionally, further feature engineering, hyperparameter tuning, or the use of more sophisticated neural network architectures could also be explored to improve the model's accuracy.